FrogsInSpace/ghosttrails/README.md

 # ghosttrails

+This FORK of the opriginal GhostTrails repo uses a heavily modified visualstudio project setup and fixes compatibility for 3ds Max 2025+ SDKs
+The project now makes use of propertysheets, 3ds Max SDK's environment variables and internal MAX_RELEASE_xx #define macros This should make adaptions for future Max SDK releases a lot easier than before ( essentially only a few project configurations should have to be added to the .sln/.vcxproj files

+Original text:

 This repository contains the source code for the venerable GhostTrails 3dsmax plugin that can be found on https://www.ghosttrails.net.

 The GhostTrails plugin was a closed-source, paid piece of software from ~2000 up until Feb 2024, at which point it became free and Open Source.